The Stranger (newspaper): History

-On April 16, 2012, The Stranger won its first Pulitzer Prize.
-Eli Sanders was awarded a Pulitzer in the Feature Writing category for "The Bravest Woman in Seattle", which the citation describes as "a haunting story of a woman who survived a brutal attack that took the life of her partner, using the woman’s brave courtroom testimony and the details of the crime to construct a moving narrative."
+On April 16, 2012, The Stranger won a Pulitzer Prize in the "feature writing" category, for "The Bravest Woman in Seattle", by Eli Sanders described as "a haunting story of a woman who survived a brutal attack that took the life of her partner, using the woman's brave courtroom testimony and the details of the crime to construct a moving narrative".
 The feature appeared in the June 15, 2011, edition.
+In 2014, columnist Jen Graves was a Pulitzer finalist for her criticism columns.

+From at least 2013 until July 2024, The Stranger was owned by the Seattle-based Index Newspapers; it has been described as distinguishing itself from the Weekly by its continuous local ownership (as the Weekly has had non-local ownership since 1997).
+By 2015, the influence of the paper's endorsements in local elections, which reflect a left-leaning perspective was being felt.

-The Stranger made the transition to a biweekly magazine-style format with its September 27, 2017, issue.
+The Stranger made the transition to a biweekly format with its September 27, 2017, issue.
+It was redesigned to include longer feature stories and printed on heavier paper stock similar to magazines.
 The paper was distributed to local businesses, newsstands, and newspaper boxes free of charge every other Wednesday.
 The offices of The Stranger moved from Capitol Hill to Seattle's Chinatown–International District in 2020.
-After publishing Volume 29, Number 15 (March 11–24, 2020 Edition) The Stranger ceased publishing a print edition and subsequently removed their newspaper boxes from the streets of Seattle.

 In response to the COVID-19 pandemic, on March 13, 2020, The Stranger announced that, due to a dramatic decrease in income from loss of advertising revenue, it would suspend its print edition.
 COVID-19 triggered The Stranger to lay off eighteen of its employees, which reduced its writing department.
 A successful online fundraiser was then organized to keep The Stranger afloat.
+Printing resumed in March 2023 with a quarterly arts magazine, while regular editions remain suspended.